appbaseio/Docs/content/docs/reactivesearch/vue/advanced/Guides.md

 > Note:
 >
 > If you're using Reactivesearch version >= `1.1.0`, `beforeValueChange` can also be defined as a synchronous function. `value` is updated by default, unless you throw an `Error` to reject the update.
-For example with data-search:
+For example with search-box:

 ```js
 beforeValueChange = value => {